AppleTechy/homebridge-liftmaster/README.md

 # LiftMaster Plugin

-This will work with Chamberlain as well since Liftmaster and Chamberlain share the same MYQ Servers!
+This will work with Chamberlain as well!
+Since Liftmaster and Chamberlain share the same MYQ servers.

 Example config.json: